AndresPlazaR2/atari_8bit_ethernet/README.md

 discontinued.

 This project uses the [Olimex CS8900A-H](https://github.com/AndresPlazaR2/atari_8bit_ethernet/datasheets/CS8900A-H.pdf) that can be acquired in [their website](https://www.olimex.com/Products/Modules/Ethernet/CS8900A-H/).
 Because this board works with 3.3V (and the Atari works with 5V), I needed to add circuitry to do the voltage translation.
-That was based on Andre Fachat's (ethernet board)[http://www.6502.org/users/andre/csa/etholi/index.html] for his CS/A computer.
+That was based on Andre Fachat's [ethernet board](http://www.6502.org/users/andre/csa/etholi/index.html) for his CS/A computer.

 Because not everybody feels comfortable soldering SMD components, I decided to minimize the use of them, that's why the only ones are the [SN74LVC8T245](https://github.com/AndresPlazaR2/atari_8bit_ethernet/datasheets/SN74LVC8T245.pdf); all the other components are THT (through hole).

-The Olimex CS8900A-H and the IP Dragon II boards use the same chipset ((Cirrus Logic's CS8900A)[https://github.com/AndresPlazaR2/atari_8bit_ethernet/datasheets/CS8900A.pdf]), and they are connected on a similar way to the cartdrige port, so the software to use one card is fully compatible with the other one.
-Some can be found in the (download section of the Atari 8-Bit Ethernet Project)[https://www.atari8ethernet.com/Download.html].
+The Olimex CS8900A-H and the IP Dragon II boards use the same chipset ([Cirrus Logic's CS8900A](https://github.com/AndresPlazaR2/atari_8bit_ethernet/datasheets/CS8900A.pdf)), and they are connected on a similar way to the cartdrige port, so the software to use one card is fully compatible with the other one.
+Some can be found in the [download section of the Atari 8-Bit Ethernet Project](https://www.atari8ethernet.com/Download.html).

 The directories are self explanatory (I think); if there is any clarification needed let me know.